vilvaathibanpb/styled-wind-docs/babel-plugin.md

 - Supports all features of [styled-wind](https://github.com/product-ride/styled-wind), but with no additional bundle size
 - It works independently and doesnt require installing `styled-wind`

 **Note:** For testing/playing around the tool, use the actual library.
-Use the `babel-pligin-styled-wind` only for production to avoid unnecssary configurations.
+Use the `babel-plugin-styled-wind` only for production to avoid unnecssary configurations.
 If you are using `create-react-app`, you should `eject` before using it.